google-ai-edge/mediapipe/mediapipe/docs/hand_tracking_mobile_gpu.md

 accuracy, and hand detection is only invoked when landmark localization could not identify hand presence in the previous iteration.

-The example also comes with an experimental mode that localizes hand landmarks in 3D (i.e., estimating an extra z coordinate):
+The example can also run in a mode that localizes hand landmarks in 3D (i.e., estimating an extra z coordinate):

 ![hand_tracking_3d_android_gpu.gif](images/mobile/hand_tracking_3d_android_gpu.gif)